 We are delighted to be able to support the ongoing work of such a worthy range of charity partners.
 Here is a just a brief description of the excellent work they do:

-PDSA – This year the PDSA is celebrating 97 years of caring for injured and sick animals owned by people who cannot afford to pay for veterinary treatment themselves.
+PDSA – PDSA is celebrating over 100 years of caring for injured and sick animals owned by people who cannot afford to pay for veterinary treatment themselves.
 As the UK’s leading veterinary charity, the PDSA care for more than 400,000 pets, providing 2.3 million free treatments and 420,000 preventative treatments, which cost a total of £59 million.
 The services provided by the PDSA are funded entirely by donors, customers and volunteers, and without this fantastic public support, many thousands of animals would have to be put down.
 We support the PDSA by paying cash for items the PDSA shop in Barry is unable to sell, ensuring no items go to waste.

 The Salvation Army – The Salvation Army is one of the world’s most well known and best loved charities operating in 126 countries.
 In the UK, the Salvation Army provides social services and practical support to people from a wide range of backgrounds, ages and needs.
 However great the problems experienced by an individual, The Salvation Army gives them hope by extending a helping hand to the homeless and those in desperate need of help.
 The Salvation Army has a high street presence in Barry where we pay cash for surplus items they are otherwise unable to sell